-As a personal trainer, I always give a fitness assessment to my new clients to develop a baseline measurement and to create realistic fitness goals for them.
-During this assessment, I’ll usually have a conversation about their past exercise habits and their success with these habits.
-Time and time again, I hear about clients gaining weight when they’ve exercised in the past.
-This is fine for someone who is trying to add mass and bulk up, but for the majority of my personal training clients looking to lose weight, this is the opposite of what they want.
+As personal trainers in Philadelphia, we always give a fitness assessment to our new clients to develop a baseline measurement and to create realistic fitness goals for them.
+During this assessment, we’ll usually have a conversation about the client’s past exercise habits and their success with these habits.
+Time and time again, we hear about clients gaining weight when they’ve exercised in the past.
+This is fine for someone who is trying to add mass and bulk up, but for the majority of our personal training clients looking to lose weight, this is the opposite of what they want.
 If exercise is supposed to help you lose weight, why are there so many people who experience weight gain during periods of exercise?
-I’m about to explain 3 very simple reasons why you might gain weight when you exercise.
+Philly Personal Training is going to explain 3 very simple reasons why you might gain weight when you exercise.

 Muscle Weighs More Than Fat